open-contracting/standard/docs/schema/reference.md

 ```{field-description} ../../build/current_lang/release-schema.json /definitions/RelatedProcess
 ```

 The [Related Process](codelists.md#related-process) codelist defines the possible types of relationship.
-Contracting processes should refer to related processes using the code in the codelist.
+Contracting processes should refer to related processes using the codes in the codelist.

-As well as providing this machine-readable link between processes, publishers may also provide links to human-readable documentation in the relevant `documents` blocks.
+As well as providing a machine-readable link between processes, publishers may also provide links to human-readable documentation in the relevant `documents` array.
 For example, when a contracting process refers to a planning process, a link to the procurement plan can be provided in `tender/documents`.

 ````{admonition} Example
 :class: hint